cakephp/docs/en/models/associations-linking-models-together.rst

    **(NB: type value is in lower case - i.e. left, inner)**
 -  **fields**: A list of fields to be retrieved when the associated model data is fetched.
 Returns all fields by default.
--  **order**: An SQL fragment that defines the sorting order for the returned associated rows.
+-  **order**: an array of find() compatible order clauses or SQL strings such as array('User.username' => 'ASC')
 -  **counterCache**: If set to true the associated Model will automatically increase or decrease the “[singular\_model\_name]\_count” field in the foreign table whenever you do a save() or delete().
 If its a string then its the field name to use.
 The value in the counter field represents the number of related rows.
+It can also be defined as an array key signifying the field name pointing to an array of conditions to apply as a filter when updating the column.
+   E.g array('recipes_published' => array('Recipe.published' => true))
 -  **counterScope**: Optional conditions array to use for updating counter cache field.